nashysolutions/core-data-kit/README.md

 ### Handling DatabaseQueryResult

-When querying an entity, CoreDataKit emits a DatabaseQueryResult, which describes the result of the operation.
+When performing a query a result is emitted, which describes the result of the operation.
 This allows you to respond to different outcomes, such as finding an existing entity, inserting a new one, or handling errors.

 ```swift
 let query = RegistrarQuery<ChatEntityRegistrar>(identifier: someUUID, context: context)